Frequently Asked Questions: Exemptions of Professionals from the State Personnel System

 14. If I transfer to an OEP/university staff position will I be eligible for a salary increase if there is one?

 It depends.
 If hired into an OEP/university staff position between July 1 and January 31, your compensation will be reviewed during the annual merit and performance management process.
 If merit increases are approved, you would be included in that year's salary adjustment cycle.
 If hired into an OEP/university staff position between February 1 and June 30, you will not be eligible for a salary increase during that year's salary adjustment review cycle.
 However, you would be eligible during the next year's review cycle, as well as all subsequent years.

 15. Can I stay in PERA?
 Do I have to stay in PERA?

 Employees currently in PERA may stay in PERA.
 When an employee decides to transfer to an OEP/university staff position, there may be a one-time opportunity to leave PERA and participate in the University’s Optional Retirement Plan (ORP) if the employee has not already made this one-time election.
-Please contact Payroll and Benefits Services regarding questions about PERA impacts from transferring or promoting from a classified to an OEP/university staff position.
+Please contact Employee Services regarding questions about PERA impacts from transferring or promoting from a classified to an OEP/university staff position.